Knowledge, skills and dispositions

 Students who graduate from high school with a balance of knowledge, skills and dispositions are more likely to be successful in their future endeavors, whether those involve college, the workforce, military service, family, volunteer work or community involvement.

-Coeur d’Alene Public Schools is creating a Portrait of a Complete Graduate that represents what this community wants its high school graduates to be equipped with as they prepare to take the next steps in life.
+Coeur d’Alene Public Schools is creating a Portrait of a Graduate that represents what this community wants its high school graduates to be equipped with as they prepare to take the next steps in life.

 "This represents the outcome upon graduation," Superintendent Steve Cook said.
 "This is what we are striving for, for each of our kids."